Exen-Protocol/Exen-Protocol/Exen_diagram_mapping.md

 ---

-## 📋 Diagram Usage
 ## 📄 License

-These diagrams are designed to be:
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-- **GitHub Compatible**: All diagrams use Mermaid syntax for perfect GitHub rendering
-- **Interactive**: Click and explore relationships in supported viewers
-- **Maintainable**: Easy to update as the protocol evolves
-- **Professional**: Clean, consistent styling throughout
 ---

-## 🔄 Updating Diagrams
 ## ⚖️ Legal Disclaimer

-To update these diagrams:
 **Important**: The Exen Protocol involves financial risk.

-1. Modify the Mermaid code in this document
-2. Test rendering in GitHub or Mermaid Live Editor
-3. Update corresponding documentation as needed
-4. Version control all changes
 The Exen Protocol is provided "as-is" without warranties.
 By using this protocol, you acknowledge:

 - ⚠️ **Risk of Loss**: Your capital is at risk, including from collateral price volatility